What are ACL injuries?

 If you suspect your child or teen has an ACL injury, an experienced orthopedic physician should evaluate them.

-At Children's Hospital of Philadelphia (CHOP), ACL injuries are treated by physicians from the Orthopedics Center and the Sports Medicine and Performance Center who specialize in diagnosing and treating bone and muscle injuries in children, teens and young adults.
+At Children's Hospital of Philadelphia (CHOP), ACL injuries are treated by physicians from the Orthopedic Center and the Sports Medicine and Performance Center who specialize in diagnosing and treating bone and muscle injuries in children, teens and young adults.

 Our expert doctors will perform a physical exam of your child, specifically addressing all structures of the injured knee, and comparing them to the non-injured knee.